jojos38/Anycubic-Kobra-Improved-Firmware/README.md

 - Slightly faster printing when using default printer settings
 - Slightly faster booting speed
 - Reduced noise (motherboard fan)
-- Linear Advance enabled

 ### Known issues
-- None
+- Linear Advance does not work, will try to figure this out if I can

 ### Other things to know
 I can provide the list of softwares I used to build my own firmware if needed here is my Discord: jojos38#1337